Intelligent Automation (IA): A New Era of Innovation

 Above is a very simple example of automation in our daily lives.
 From sorting our news and emails to making our presentations and posting pictures on social media, automation is now ingrained in our lives.

 Now, when we take this simple automation to the global business it becomes a lot more complex and a lot more intelligent.
-This gives rise to something called Intelligent Automation.
+This gives rise to something called Intelligent Automation (IA).

 Q1.
 What is Intelligent Automation?

 Intelligent automation is a combination of automation and artificial intelligence.
-Unlike traditional automation, intelligent automation, sometimes called Intelligent Process Automation (IPA) or cognitive automation, is the use of artificial intelligence (AI), business process management (BPM), and robotic process automation (RPA) to streamline decision-making across organizations.
+Unlike traditional automation, sometimes its called an Intelligent Process Automation (IPA) or cognitive automation, is the use of artificial intelligence (AI), business process management (BPM), and robotic process automation (RPA) to streamline decision-making across organizations.

 Traditionally, automation was repetitive and required human guidance with is not the case for intelligent automation.
 It is mostly autonomous and required minimum to no human attention.